ngebodh/GX_DL_Framework/README.md

 ## Acknowledgments

 Portions of this study were funded by X (formerly Google X), the Moonshot Factory.
 The funding source had no influence on study conduction or result evaluation.
-MB is further supported by grants from the National Institutes of Health: R01NS101362, R01NS095123, R01NS112996, R01MH111896, R01MH109289, and (to NG) NIH-G-RISE T32GM136499.
+MB is supported by grants from Harold Shames and the National Institutes of Health: NIH-NIDA UG3DA048502, NIH-NIGMS T34 GM137858, NIH-NINDS R01 NS112996, and NIH-NINDS R01 NS101362.
+NG and MB are further supported by NIH-G-RISE T32GM136499.

 ## Contact